 Arraignment Court Early Representation (ACER): This program provides for early representation of in-custody clients at their first court appearance.
 An attorney and a Legal Assistant are assigned to each arraignment court to screen new clients for representation and provide representation at the first appearance.
-The program furthers the goals of reducing recidivism, reduction pretrial detention rates, reducing unnecessary court appearances, and facilitating early resolution of cases.
+ACER furthers the goals of reducing recidivism, reduction pretrial detention rates, reducing unnecessary court appearances, and facilitating early resolution of cases.

-Client Support Services: Through realignment funding, the office has added three Social Workers to enhance our focus on holistic representation.
-These Social Workers provide social histories and needs assessments for adult clients to support appropriate case dispositions and to refer clients to services that will result in successful case outcomes and reduce recidivism.
-Our Social Workers provide support to aid in release from custody and reduce recidivism by aiding successful pretrial release, reentry, and reintegration.
+Client Support Services: Through realignment funding, the office added three Social Workers to enhance our focus on holistic representation.
+Our Forensic Social work team provides social histories and needs assessments for adult clients to support case dispositions and connect clients with critical services that result in successful case outcomes in order to reduce recidivism.
+Our forensic social workers facilitate releases from our local jails, aid successful pretrial release, and support successful reentry and reintegration.
 The program furthers the goal of providing and enhancing integrated programs and services for successful reentry.
+This year the classification titles for each of our Social Workers changed to a new Forensic Social Worker series which is specific to the Public Defender's Office and designates the particularized forensic expertise of our team of Social Workers.